How to remove very old transactions from a Bank Reconciliation

 - Prepare your data

 Before moving into the next bank reconciliation, you must take care to ensure that for every old check you want to mark and thus remove from future reconciliations, there is a reversing journal entry available to also mark.
 This is because the older check entry was either a duplicate or has never been cashed.
 If it is a duplicate, the transaction should be voided, which will create a reversing journal entry.
 If it has never been cashed, you may want to look into your state laws to find out your responsibility toward the payee of the check before you remove it from your reconciliation.
-Note: The void must be dated as of the current date as you cannot make an entry which affects your Bank Account for closed periods or for closed Bank Reconciliation dates.
+Note: The void must be dated as of the current date as you cannot make an entry that affects your Bank Account for closed periods or for closed Bank Reconciliation dates.
 If you do not want to update your Expense Accounts as of the current date, consult with an accountant or your finance committee to find out which account they would like you to use.

 - Do you have a voided check but no voiding journal entry?
 If the check has already been voided, but the voiding journal entry has been deleted, the voiding journal entry must be recreated.
 Do this simply by going into Journal Entries and Debiting the Bank Account and Crediting the Expense Account from the original check.
 Make sure you do not Credit the Bank Account even if the check you are reversing has the Bank Account as the offsetting account.
 See the section on How voiding a pseudo check affects the Bank Reconciliation and what to do about it.

 - Also, any old deposit must also have a reversing entry.
 Pull up the initial deposit and note the offsetting Accounts in the Deposit grid.
 You must create a Journal Entry which reverses the Deposit exactly.
-Note: This must be dated as of the current date as you cannot make an entry which affects your Bank Account for closed periods or for closed Bank Reconciliation dates.
+Note: This must be dated as of the current date as you cannot make an entry that affects your Bank Account for closed periods or for closed Bank Reconciliation dates.
 If you do not want to update your Income Accounts as of the current date, consult with an accountant or your finance committee to find out which account they would like you to use.

 - Prepare your data